piyushsoni/userscript-config/README.md

 # UserScript Config : A Settings UI Dialog Library

 This library provides a flexible and easy-to-use way to generate a modal settings dialog from a JSON configuration.
-It handles dynamic UI creation, LocalStorage persistence, input validation, and conditional display logic for settings and groups.
+It handles dynamic UI creation, local storage persistence, input validation, and conditional display logic for settings and groups.
+It is well suited for use in general purpose browser userscripts (e.g. with userscript managers like Tampermonkey).
+When the Userscript manager's storage functions are available, it uses those instead of the `localStorage` ones.

 ## Features

   * **Dynamic Dialog Generation:** Create a complete settings dialog purely from a JSON configuration object.
-  * **LocalStorage Persistence:** Automatically saves and loads setting values to/from LocalStorage, namespaced by a unique `configId`.
+  * **Local Storage Persistence:** Automatically saves and loads setting values to/from local storage, namespaced by a unique `configId`.
   * **Input Validation:** Supports regular expression-based validation for text and password inputs, providing real-time feedback.
   * **Conditional Logic:**
       * **`enabledIf`**: Enable or disable settings based on the value of another setting.